And in my heart, I can't contain it,

 Defiant to the end we hear the call,

 – "Welcome to the Black Parade", My Chemical Romance.

 "That's completely unacceptable!"
 I roared as entered our base, kicking aside a chair that dared to be in my way in the midst of my fury.
 Rococo, sensing my distress, stuck closer to my side and growled threateningly at anyone we passed.

 "I don't understand it, Maestro.
-We've upgraded the devices twice.
-They should have been able to track the bomb," Jazz tried to placate as the rest of my spy network trailed in behind us, sans Scout, who was still following the trucks relentlessly.
+We've upgraded the scanners again, they should have been able to track the bomb," Jazz tried to placate as the rest of my spy network trailed in behind us, sans Scout, who was still following the trucks relentlessly.
 It was all she did anymore, waiting for the bomb to rotate cars so she could pursue them visually.
 The trouble was, they were trucks, and she was a twelve-year-old girl on foot, so they kept evading her.